JFLarvoire/SysToolsLib/README.md

 * Extract files from that archive, and put them in a new work directory.
 * Make sure the scripts in the Bash and Tcl subdirectories are executable, using the chmod +x command.
 * Copy the Tcl scripts into a directory in your PATH.
 For example in /usr/local/bin.
-* Remove the .tcl extension on all these tcl scripts, so that they can be invoked with just their base name.
+* Remove the .tcl extension on all these tcl scripts (except Library.tcl), so that they can be invoked with just their base name.
 * Go to the C/SRC subdirectory, and run the following commands to rebuild the C programs:

         cd $WORKDIR/C/SRC